kumuluz/kumuluzee-testing/kumuluzee-arquillian-container/README.md

 ### Adding dependencies to deployments

-The following dependencies are added to each deployment automatically:
+By default the following dependencies are added to each deployment automatically:

 - `kumuluzee-core`
 - `kumuluzee-servlet-jetty`
 - `kumuluzee-cdi-weld`

 The version of the above mentioned dependencies is determined with the configuration property `kumuluzVersion`.
+For additional control over the automatic addition of dependencies, see the `includeRequiredLibraries` configuration parameter above.

 In order to correctly resolve additional Maven dependencies, use the `MavenDependencyAppender` interface.
 For example, to include `kumuluzee-metrics` in each deployment use the following appender: